Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 - Decide if you are willing to pay for the greater accuracy of automatic digital Kilns over manual Kilns.
 Consider a Kiln with both an electric controller and a backup sitter for greater control over firing time.

-- APM elements can drive the cost up, but they are good for Cone 10 firing and crystal glazes only.
-You won’t see any difference from regular elements if you plan low fire projects.
+- APM elements can increase cost, but they are good only for Cone 10 firing and crystal glazes.
+You won’t see any difference from regular elements if you plan low-fire projects.